isabella232/document-services.en/help/usecases/AgreementWorkflowsNodejs.md

   convertDocumentToPDF(uploadPath, destinationName);
 ```

-## Converting Other File Types to PDF
+## Converting other file types to PDF

 The document toolkit converts other formats to PDF, such as static HTML, another common document type.
 The toolkit accepts HTML documents packaged as a .zip file with all resources referenced by the document (CSS files, images, and other files) in the same .zip file.
 The HTML document itself must be named index.html and placed in the root of the .zip file.